 As with all other "D" designated models, the Alco RSD5 used a C-C truck arrangement with all six axles powered.
 The six axle models were meant to provide a sizable increase in traction and be used on light branch/secondary lines allowing the locomotive's weight to be distributed more evenly over additional axles.

-problematic RSD4, Alco even built an RSD5 demonstrator to prove that the model no longer suffered from its previous issues.
+In an attempt to probably ease railroads fears over the problematic RSD4, Alco even built an RSD5 demonstrator to prove that the model no longer suffered from its previous issues.

 purchased more than 50 units of the design after only picking up ten

 examples of the RSD4.
 Additionally, lines like the Chesapeake &